feresg/java-steganography/README.md

 ### Issues:
   - Issue with encoding UTF-8 documents (only works with ASCII text documents)
-  - ~~When encoding RGBA image, the encoded pixels become transparent (WTF :o)~~ Fixed, but RGBA images look a bit weird in the encoded zone
   - Only works on png and bmp files.
 We can encode a jpeg only if the encoded output image is saved as a png or a bmp (not a jpeg). gif encoding and decoding not yet supported

 ### TODO :
   - Crypting the message before encoding
   - Encoding images inside an image